chiperific/locodi/README.md

 ** Next up:
 1. Design the join page
+1.1 Design the sponsor page
+1.5 Work page: the project navbar doesn't extend all the way to the right.
 2. Integrate the blog feed into the homepage
 3. Feed the google calendar into the Events page.
 4. Set up the Social page with the correct login info from Rebelmouse